Joeljaison391/Blogz/README.md

 - **/users/:userId**: Page displaying a single user's profile with dynamic userId parameter.
 - **/search**: Page displaying search results based on user queries.

-Feel free to add or modify routes as per the requirements of the project.